 5. Heat oil in another saucepan.
 Meanwhile, dip the carcass in cornmeal flour so that it is coated with a thin layer.
 Using a skewer put the guinea pig into the oil, turning several times to cook the entire animal.
 Drop some lime juice onto the flesh as you turn it and remove when the entire carcass is a golden color.

 Serve the cuy on a large plate and spoon over some of the sauce from step 4.
 I like this dish served with potatoes or sweet potatoes.
-Fries or Salsa criolla are typical tasty sides for cuy chactado.
+Fries or Peruvian salsa criolla condiments are typical tasty sides for cuy chactado.
 A delicious Peruvian sauce called salsa huacatay is often served up with this dish and it complements it very well.